 Symptoms after 12 weeks are mostly the same, but bleeding, cramping, and tissue passage might be more severe.

-According to an analysis of several studies, pregnant women with endometriosis are 1.5 times more likely than other expectant moms to deliver before 37 weeks of gestation.
+According to an analysis of several studies, pregnant women with endometriosis are more likely than other expectant moms to deliver before 37 weeks of gestation.
 A baby is considered preterm if he or she is born before 37 weeks of gestation.

 Babies born prematurely tend to have a low birth weight and are more likely to experience health and developmental problems.
 Symptoms of preterm birth or early labor include: